 A social narrative …

-- can be a brief, entertaining history of your company
+- is a brief, entertaining history of your company

-- can be the origin story of how you got started in your cause or business
+- is the origin story of how you got started in your cause or business

 A social narrative …